KizMistry/Yoga-Utopia/README.md

 - This will provide the user with much more accessible and useful content on the mental-health page.

 ## Testing

-In this section, you need to convince the assessor that you have conducted enough testing to legitimately believe that the site works well.
-Essentially, in this part you will want to go over all of your project’s features and ensure that they all work as intended, with the project providing an easy and straightforward way for the users to achieve their goals.

 The Yoga Utopia Home, Yoga, Meditation and Mental Health page all work as intened.
 I personally tested all pages and sections of Yoga Utopia; Some of the main testing points included: